rolling-scopes-school/js-fe-course-en/tasks/angular/project-management-system.md

 ## Backend

-Use https://github.com/vitaly-sazonov/kanban-rest as a backend.
-There is a description of the steps to get started, as well as a list of available requests in the repository.
+Use https://github.com/vitaly-sazonov/kanban-rest as a backend. (❗ Will be updated with a new link) There is a description of the steps to get started, as well as a list of available requests in the repository.

 - You will need to deploy the backend yourself to demonstrate the working application.